 While drilling technology has come a long way in terms of pressure control and blowout preventers, these accidents still happen.
 Every year, roughly 200 people die in blowout accidents caused by failed equipment or negligent safety monitoring.

 If you or someone you love suffered serious injuries or even wrongful death due to an oil drilling accident, you might have a case.
-If you’d like an experienced San Antonio oil field accident attorney from The Law Offices of George P. Escobedo & Associates, PLLC to evaluate your case, please send us an email or call (210) 807-3178.
+If you’d like an experienced San Antonio oil field accident attorney from The Law Office of George P. Escobedo & Associates, PLLC to evaluate your case, please send us an email or call (210) 807-3178.